LeeMorinUCF/ECP3004S21/assignment_01/README.md

-## Notes on submission of assignments
+## Notes on Submission of Assignments

 1. As a collaborator to your repository, I can view your submissions and that is where I will look to grade your assignments.
 1. I can modify your submission to add comments or make minor corrections to improve the display.
 1. It is better if I do not have to make such adjustments.
 You can help by following these practices:

-- Save your work in your own private repository.
+- Save your work in your own private repository, instead of a fork of my repository (although that was acceptable this time).
 - Save your work in a folder called (exactly!) ```assignment_0X```, where ```X``` is the number of the assignment.
 Note the underscore, the zero and the lower-case ```a```.